davidad/davidad.github.io/source/_posts/2014-02-28-python-to-scheme-to-assembly-1.markdown

 <a name="recursion"></a>
 ## Appendix: What's so great about recursion, anyway?

-For me, the most important point in favor of a recursive representation is that I find it easier to reason about **correctness** that way.
+For me, the most important point in favor of a recursive representation of loops is that I find it easier to reason about **correctness** that way.

 Any function we define ought to implement some ideal mathematical function that maps inputs to outputs[^7].
 If our code truly does implement that ideal